 Why monitor Ketchikan beaches?

 The Alaska BEACH program was initiated in Ketchikan to evaluate potential health risks by fecal coliform and enterococci bacteria, and to notify the public when levels exceeded state recreation standards.
 Marine water samples are collected along the Ketchikan coastline to monitor fecal waste contamination during the recreation season.
-Coastal marine water was monitored in 2017 from July through September and is scheduled in 2018 from May through September.
+Coastal marine water was monitored in 2017 from July through September, in 2018 from May through September, and is scheduled in 2019 from May through September.

 What areas are being monitored?